point-link/server/README.md

-# MiiXinn Backend
+# MiiXinn Server

-This is the backend of MiiXinn.
+This is the server of MiiXinn.